 - Recommendation (steps taken to mitigate or transfer the risk)

-At the end of each audit a closing conference is conducted and all comments in the report are fully discussed with the process owner and anyone that will be affected by the report (i.e., others where action is required per the action plan).
+At the end of each audit, a closing conference is conducted and all comments in the report are fully discussed with the process owner and anyone who will be impacted by the report.

 Internal Audit will follow-up with auditees on the status of Management Action Plans in accordance with the Management Action Plan Follow-Up and Escalation Procedure.
 Internal Audit will review evidence to ensure that action plans are sufficiently closed.
 If a due date will not be achieved, Internal Audit will escalate the action plan to the Office of Program Management and Organizational Effectiveness (PMOE) who will assist departments with achieving the corrective action and implementation of audit recommendations.